kontena/pharos-docs/deploy.md

-# Managing Kontena Pharos Cluster
+# Managing Pharos Cluster

 > **Prerequisites:** Spin up machines for your cluster.
 You can use machines from any infrastructure.
 These machines must meet the [host system requirements](/requirements.md) and they must be accessible via SSH.
-Additionally, you will need `pharos` CLI tool that is part of [Kontena Pharos CLI Toolchain](/install-toolchain.md).
+Additionally, you will need `pharos` CLI tool that is part of [Pharos CLI Toolchain](/install-toolchain.md).

-Kontena Pharos cluster is deployed using `pharos` CLI tool.
+Pharos cluster is deployed using `pharos` CLI tool.
 The [cluster configuration](/configuration.md) is described in `cluster.yml` file.

 For example, your `cluster.yml` file might look like this: